-City Manager convenes summit with key island nonprofits currently providing services to the senior population to develop a community-wide place for a collaborative partnership for meeting the needs of the island senior population in the most cost-effective manner
+City Manager convenes summit with key island nonprofits currently providing services to the senior population to develop a community-wide place for a collaborative partnership for meeting the needs of the island senior population in the most costeffective manner

-- With leveraging the expertise of F.I.S.H., Community House, BIG Arts, SCCF, the library, and faith-based groups, a strategy for a more comprehensive approach to addressing the social isolation could result from such a partnership. - This holistic and comprehensive approach could benefit the entire community by following the SCCF model of building collaborative partnerships that have strengthened the community's voice and addressed environmental issues threatening the quality of life on Sanibel. - This could serve as a beginning to building collaborative partnerships among nonprofits addressing similar goals to maximize benefits to the community by working together as opposed to competing.
+Pros Cons • With leveraging the expertise of F.I.S.H., Community House, BIG Arts, SCCF, the library, and faith-based groups, a strategy for a more comprehensive approach to addressing the social isolation could result from such a partnership.
+This is a longer-term strategy that would need to be coupled with another short-term solution regarding a drop-in center space for seniors.
+Would require buy-in from the relevant nonprofit organizations to participate in the effort. • This holistic and comprehensive approach could benefit the entire community by following the SCCF model of building collaborative partnerships that have strengthened the community's voice and addressed environmental issues threatening the quality of life on Sanibel. • This could serve as a beginning to building collaborative partnerships among nonprofits addressing similar goals to maximize benefits to the community by working together as opposed to competing.
+Facilities Assessment Page 50